Do professional book editors read books for pleasure? Some yes; some no. Some book editors read mainly within their genres; others like to explore.

 Nixon, by John A. Farrell.
 An even-handed treatment with astute observations, pristine prose, and meticulous research that produced new findings.

-Thomas Wray has a must-read book list for Christians.
+Thomas Womack has a must-read book list for Christians.

 The Prodigal Prophet: Jonah and the Mystery of God’s Mercy, by Timothy Keller (published by Viking).
 New York City pastor Timothy Keller may well be American Christianity’s most notable and incisive author right now.
 In this book, Keller paints an honest portrait of the man who was perhaps God’s worst prophet, while also clearly and powerfully connecting Jonah’s story with that of Jesus.